 Registering a marae on a Māori reservation as a charity

-If your marae is on a Māori reservation and you would like to apply to become a registered charity, please provide us with the following information.
+If your marae is on a Māori reservation and you would like to apply to become a registered charity, please provide the following information.

 Kei whea te Whenua Rāhui Māori (Māori reservation location)

-Providing us with one of the following will help us locate the Māori reservation for your marae.
+Providing one of the following will help us locate the Māori reservation for your marae:

 - Block name and/or number - Visit the Māori Land Online website(external link) and search for your reservation with the Management Structure search(external link) or the map search(external link)

 - Māori Land Court order - Trustees for a reservation are appointed by the Māori Land Court, and your marae may have a copy of this document.
 If not, contact the Māori Land Court District office closest to your marae(external link), or we can help you locate it

 - Gazette notice relating to the setting apart of land as a Māori reservation - Your marae may have a copy of this notice.
 If not, search for it on the New Zealand Gazette website(external link) or contact the Māori Land Court(external link).